taocpp/PEGTL/doc/Getting-Started.md

 Aborted (core dumped)
 ```

+Note that, by default, the PEGTL resides in `namespace tao::pegtl`, however this can be changed as explained in [Embedding in Library Interfaces](Installing-and-Using.md#embedding-in-library-interfaces).
+The entire PEGTL documentation assumes that the default namespace applies.

 The PEGTL provides multiple facilities that help to get started and develop your grammar.
 In the following paragraphs we will show several small programs to showcase the capabilities of the PEGTL.